SuperOfficeDocs/superoffice-docs/docs/online/migrate/troubleshooting.md

     ![MissingTableExample][img4]

-    Next time you run this, these will be gone
+    Next time you run this, these will be gone.

     ![MissingTable][img5]